kbravo/ExternalOps/README.md

  - **extern_search**: returns whether the target string is in the giant file (through segmentation of the file and status logging).

+---

+#### Future Work
+- Multi-threaded model for performing operations on different chunks at the same time.
+- Other modes and operations to be supported like External distribution sort.
+- Performance evaluation and benchmarking